burcuozmen/apParently-App/README.md

 Bootswatch and Font-awesome is used for front-end

 To start the app :
 Open "config/keys.js" and add your MongoDB URI
+MongoURI: 'mongodb://localhost/LoginDB'

 $ npm install
+$ npm start
+or
-$ npm start or $ npm run dev
+$ npm run dev

 Visit http://localhost:5000